1. Parenting

 What if your child already expects you to act on their behalf most of the time?
 Well, you have a tough job ahead.
 Ask them to define the problem (in their own words) and come up with solutions, rather than attempting to manage it for them.
 It could be as simple as seeking the meaning for a word from the dictionary (You are not one!
 The dictionary is on the shelf and open to all!)

-You could even ask your child to create a drawing of the problem.
+You could even ask your child to draw the problem.
 This gives a purpose, maybe even a distraction, and something for them to do.
-Try it out a few times, and then they may not need your help in sorting out many issues.
+Try it a few times, and they may not need your help in sorting out many issues.

 A note of caution: You must, of course, know what is best left to the child and what is not, to sort out.
 Think it through.

 Parenting is all about training children to acquire the capabilities to live well when we are not around.
 And we will certainly be gone one day!
-So, allow them to gradually take their lives into their own hands.
+So, allow them to learn to take their lives into their own hands.
 Is your child less dependent on you this year than they were last year?
 Can you mention a few activities that they do without your help now?
-What activities do you want them to do by themself next year on their own?
+What activities do you want them to do on their own next year?

 Remember, the antidote to helicopter parenting is not uninvolved or passive parenting.
 Parental involvement, in the right measure, always matters.
 There is a line between need-based, involved parenting and helicopter parenting.
-You alone can define this line from time to time.
+You alone can define this line regularly.

 Did you know there are worse types of overindulging, overprotective parents?
 Here are two examples: